Meadowlarke/Bibliography/Bibliography.md

 -: Sound perception and perception of the product.

-49: Three main media of product sound. #Z: Product sounds are manifested mainy through three media:  airbourne sounds, liquid sounds, and structure-bourne sounds. #Z: Structure-bourne sounds are the most prevalent, and are made as vibrations propagate through the body of the product.
+49: Three main media of product sound.

 -: Table of prolongational speeds of various products, indicating how well they transmit structure-bourne sounds.